asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 }
 ```

-Our previous knowledge tells us that `_zero_copy` contains the paramters sent from JS.
-Here we're getting the first item of the array, containing the image metadata buffer.
+As we previously saw, `_zero_copy` contains the parameters sent from JavaScript.
+Here we're getting the first item of the array, containing the JSON image metadata as a buffer.

 We're decoding this buffer using `serde_json` module, made available by the Deno core.
 This function decodes JSON parameters into a dicionary object, which we called `json` here.

-Then, we're logging the paramters, and sending a JSON object back to JavaScript indicating that the function run successfully.
+Then, we're logging the parameters, and sending a JSON object back to JavaScript indicating that the function run successfully, using `Op:Sync`.

 We can now run this code and check the result: